chetan25/nestJs-graphql-rest/README.md

 ---
-title: Basic server with NestJs.
+Title: Basic server with NestJs.
-excerpt: A simple node typescript server with NestJs with Graphql and Rest APIs.
+Excerpt: A simple node typescript server with NestJs with Graphql and Rest APIs.
-Tools: ["NestJs", "Webpack', "Typescript", "Graphql"]
+Tech: "NestJs, Webpack, Typescript, Graphql"
 ---

 # NestJs with Grpahql and Rest API